Enchanted Commons and Politics of Possession:

 In this article, I argue that Jorge Thielen Armand’s La Soledad (Venezuela, 2016), a film shot in cinema-verité style, portrays an ambiguous form of tenancy that destabilizes the conventional idea of private property ownership and stages a conflict between notions of private and common that bear upon the state of housing access in present-day Venezuela.
 Furthermore, I show how the film articulates this conflict by invoking an imaginary of enchantment entangled with the idea of possession in a spiritual sense (suggesting the presence of an entity within another), and insofar as possession suggests a type of relationship different from property.

-Elvira Blanco Santini, Columbia University
+Elvira Blanco, Columbia University

 Elvira Blanco Santini is a PhD.
 Candidate in Latin American and Iberian Cultures at Columbia University in New York, where she is writing a dissertation titled “Imaginaries of the Common in Contemporary Venezuela (2010-2021).”
 Her work lives at the intersection of Latin American cultural studies––with an emphasis on the Greater Caribbean––, film and visual studies, and political history and theory.